Home Up Feedback

 Loop

 If you use ADO to retrieve the Distinguished Names of objects, all characters that must be escaped will be properly escaped, with the exception of any forward slash "/" characters.
 This should be rare, but if you attempt to bind to the corresponding object, an error will be raised if the forward slash is not escaped with the backslash escape character "\".
-The following characters must be escaped if they appear in an LDAP binding string:
+For more on characters that need to be escaped, see this link:

+However, the forward slash is the only character that is not properly escaped when retrieved by ADO.
 If it is possible for the forward slash character to be found in a Distinguished Name, use code similar to this example:

 Do Until adoRecordset.EOF